Understand that all shows have their own set of rules, however EVERY exhibitor must be aware of and follow all of the General Rules as well.

 - It is requested that all exhibitors send a “Thank You” letter to the Division Coordinators and sponsors for each event they participate.
 Without these volunteers and sponsors, the Fair could not continue.
 These letters do not need to come to the Fair office – send them directly to the recipient.
 For rules on thank you letters to buyers see #59 – #66.

-- Mail entries to: Southeastern Youth Fair, PO Box 404, Ocala, FL All entries must be postmarked by November 13, 2020 unless otherwise stated on the entry form.
-ENTRY FEES MUST ACCOMPANY THE ENTRY FORM.
+- It is STRONGLY recommended to submit entries online through this website.
+You can also mail entries to: Southeastern Youth Fair, PO Box 404, Ocala, FL.
+All non-market entries must be postmarked by November 12, 2021 unless otherwise stated on the entry form.
+ENTRY FEE PAYMENT MUST ACCOMPANY THE ENTRY FORM.
 We are offering an extended deadline.
-Late entry forms and fees (for non-market animals) will be accepted until November 20, 2020.
+Late entry forms and fees (for non-market animals) will be accepted until November 19, 2021.
 Entry fees for all non-market animal late entries will be doubled.

 - You may deliver entries to the Fair office at 2232 NE Jacksonville Road.
 DO NOT DELIVER THEM TO EITHER THE 4-H OFFICE, THE EXTENSION OFFICE OR THE LIVESTOCK PAVILION OFFICE.
 There is a locked box near the front door of our office.
-If the office is closed, please leave entries in the box no later than November 13.
-LATE ENTRIES November 20th with doubled entry fees (non-market animal entries only).
+If the office is closed, please leave entries in the box no later than November 12, 2021.
+LATE ENTRIES November 19th with doubled entry fees (non-market animal entries only

 - All entries must be filled out completely and accurately.
 Entries are verified for eligibility and accuracy.
 Any incomplete or inaccurate entries will not be accepted and will be returned to either the 4-H Leader or the FFA Advisor of the exhibitor.